Skip to main content

 Singapore

-Singapore leaders send congratulatory messages on 35th anniversary of diplomatic relations with China
+Singapore, China leaders exchange congratulatory messages on 35th anniversary of diplomatic ties

 The Republic of Singapore and the People's Republic of China established diplomatic relations on Oct 3, 1990.

-Singapore leaders send congratulatory messages on 35th anniversary of diplomatic relations with China
+Singapore, China leaders exchange congratulatory messages on 35th anniversary of diplomatic ties

 In this photo released by Xinhua News Agency, Chinese President Xi Jinping meets with Singaporean Prime Minister Lawrence Wong at the Great Hall of the People in Beijing on Jun 24, 2025.
 (Photo: Yue Yuewei/Xinhua via AP)